Skip to main content

 3. Dedicate your worker to a specific script or flow for high throughput.

-Assign custom Worker Groups
+Assign custom worker groups

 Assign custom worker groups to scripts and flows in Windmill for efficient execution on different machines with varying specifications.